-As I provide these slices of history now please be clear that I am not offering them as sufficient causes of what transpired in the societies but as significant contributory factors in positive societal change.
-Causation as you all should know is notoriously difficult of proof.
+As I provide these slices of history now please be clear that I am not offering them as efficient causes of what transpired in the societies but as significant contributory factors in societal change.
+Causation, as you all should know, is notoriously difficult of proof.

 1. Value on Human Life

 - The brutality of Roman culture is well known (murder by/of Emperors, gladiatorial games, infanticide, child abandonment, crucifixion)

 - The Philosopher Seneca (ca. 4 BC – AD 65), chief advisor to Nero, said, “We drown children who at birth are weakly and abnormal.”
 (De Ira15).

 - Christians countered the brutal nature of Roman culture and the gladiatorial games were eventually banned arising from their influence.